dev-think-one/laravel-forms-entries/README.md

 \FormEntries\FormEntryManager::ignoreMigrations()
 ```

-Ypu can add default routes to your `web.php`
+You can add default routes to your `web.php`

 ```injectablephp
 FormEntryManager::routes();